 It’s like both people demanding fruit from a fruit tree, and the tree has been unwatered, neglected, or starved of nutrients and sunlight.

-So in couple counseling, we aim to shift both people from “where’s my fruit”, to watering and caring for the tree first.
-The rule applies to both people.
+So in couple counseling, we aim to shift both people from “where’s my fruit”, to watering and caring for the trees first.

 When we understand what needs are required from each other, it’s easier to fulfill those needs for each other.
-Once needs are more fulfilled, it’s easier to demand fruit.
+Once each other’s needs are fulfilled, the relationship will be much more fruitful.

 No comments: